ViewComponent/view_component/docs/CONTRIBUTING.md

 If you have any substantial changes that you would like to make, please [open an issue](http://github.com/github/view_component/issues/new) first to discuss them with us.

-GitHub engineers generally focus on areas of the project that are useful to GitHub, but we are happy to pair with members of the community to enable work on other parts.
+GitHub engineers tend to focus on areas of the project that are useful to GitHub, but we are happy to pair with members of the community to enable work on other parts.
 Just let us know in an issue.

 Contributions to this project are [released](https://help.github.com/articles/github-terms-of-service/#6-contributions-under-repository-license) to the public under the [project's open source license](/LICENSE.txt).